-I was always interested in two things law or veterinary medicine.
+December Knight: I was always interested in two things law and veterinary medicine.
 I believe if I wasn’t writing I would have grown a more compelling passion for one or the other.

 How did you get inspired to write your recent book?